+Ensuring that homes are safe for residents and visitors is vital.
+Following the Grenfell Tower fire Government is bringing forward the Social Housing Regulation Bill.
+This is intended introduce many of the measures set out in the 2020 social housing white paper and aims to strengthen the regulatory regime and focus on the needs of tenants.
 Consistent housing standards and shared urban design principles across South Yorkshire are vital to delivering sustainable, high quality 'green' developments which improve energy efficiency and helps the region meet its net zero targets.

 Sheffield City Council have established the Sheffield Design Panel.
 Consisting of experts from a range of built environment professions, the Panel provides independent advice on major development schemes, aiming to support and encourage well designed, environmentally sustainable buildings and public spaces.
+Similar design panels also operate in Barnsley and Doncaster.

-Local Plans and supporting supplementary guidance are vital tools which can help establish standards and requirements for new development.
+Local Plans and supporting

+supplementary guidance are vital tools which can help establish standards and requirements for new development.
 From working collaboratively to pursue consistent approaches across the region, to joint working on evidence base documents SYMCA has a role in working with and supporting Local Authorities to ensure up to date Local Plans are in place across South Yorkshire.